Ulu Wehi

 No analysis available

-I searched for STR-related terms like vacation rental, NUC, TVU, and STR permitted, but found no evidence.
-Because there is no public remark indicating STR is allowed, this is set to false.
+I searched for STR-related terms such as short-term rental allowed, vacation rental, NUC, and TVU, and found no evidence.
+With no public remark supporting STR permission, this is best marked false.

-I looked for hotel pool or hotel-managed rental program references and found none.
-Since STR is not supported by the remarks, this must also be false.
+I looked for hotel rental pool references such as hotel-managed rental program, hotel pool, or branded pool participation, and found none.
+Since there is no evidence that STR is allowed, this must also be false.

-I searched for mandatory rental-pool language such as must participate or cannot opt out and found nothing.
-With no evidence of STR allowance, a mandatory pool is also false.
+I searched for mandatory pool language like must participate, cannot opt out, or required rental program, and found nothing.
+With no STR support in the remarks, a mandatory hotel pool is not supported either.

 No analysis available